avipars/CS-Resources/data_struct2/README.md

 B tree:

 - 2-3 Tree: Can have at most 2 keys, at most 3 children.
-They are a type of B tree
+They are a type of B tree with m = 3

+- m: order/max degree of the tree.
+In Corman's book, they use t as the min degree

 - Rules:
   - All keys in node are sorted (i.e. left = smaller)